Images show Chinese airstrip on man-made Spratly island nearly finished

 On Tuesday, the Foreign Ministry did not specify where land reclamation had been completed in the Spratlys.
 Recent images indicate there is still much reclamation continuing at Mischief Reef and Subi Reef.

-The U.S. State Department’s number two diplomat last Friday compared China’s behavior in pursuit of territory in the South China Sea to that of Russia in eastern Ukraine.
+The U.S. State Department’s number two diplomat last Friday compared China’s behaviour in pursuit of territory in the South China Sea to that of Russia in eastern Ukraine.